xuwei-k/web-push/README.md

 ## Testing

-Our integration tests use Web Push Testing Service (WPTS) to automate browser interaction.
+Our integration tests use [Web Push Testing Service (WPTS)](https://github.com/GoogleChromeLabs/web-push-testing-service) to handle the Selenium and browser orchestrating.
 To install WPTS:

 ```
 npm install web-push-testing-service -g